tplatt37/PyWeather-Demo/README.md

 NOTE: The pipeline assumes you are using AWS CodeCommit - NOT GITHUB!

+## NOTE about the API Gateway

+It will NOT show up on the Lambda Trigger page, but it's there - go look in API Gateway console.
+The API is a REST API named "PyWeather-Demo"

 ## To Demo the 50/50 Canary

 1. Make a change to the app.py source code - change the Version number 1.0.0 (So it's visible via GET call)